-Financial liabilities other than those measured at amortized cost are subsequently measured at fair value with all changes in fair value recognized in comprehensive income.
+Financial liabilities other than those measured at amortized cost are subsequently measured at FVTPL.

-Financial liabilities measured at amortized cost comprise accounts payable, members' funds, long-term debt and bank indebtedness.
+Financial liabilities measured at amortized cost comprise most of accounts payable, members' funds, long-term debt and bank indebtedness.
+Financial liabilities measured at FVTPL comprise the portion of accounts payable related to payables on derivative financial instruments.